manavspg2/Online-Food-Ordering-System/README.md

 ## Requirements

-First create a virtual environment and activate it.
+First of all create a virtual environment and activate it.
 Now , write the following two commands (required for recommendation system)
 ```
 $ pip install scipy